Amazon EC2 M8a Instances: Power, Price, and Performance Refined

 - PCIe Gen 5 lanes for faster I/O and NVMe connectivity.

-- AMD SEV-SNP for full memory encryption and isolation.
+- AMD SEV-SNP support for memory encryption and isolation.

-Combined with AWS’s Nitro hypervisor, these features give M8a instances near bare-metal performance and strong multi-tenant security.
+Combined with AWS’s Nitro hypervisor, these features give M8a instances strong multi-tenant security with near bare-metal overhead for many workloads.

 Comparing M8a to Previous Generations